builtview/support-docs/docs/teams-and-projects/accessing-project-teams.md

 title: Accessing project teams
 ---

 If you are a part of a project, you can access the teams associated with it.
+Contact project administrator or IT Support if you require access.

 1)	Click your project on the side navigation menu to see all teams associated with the project.